LegendYSY/FBFI/README.md

 java -jar FBFI.jar [k]
 ```

-where `[k]` is optional, indicating the maximum number of permissible loss faults when calculating fault-tolerance bottlenecks (0 by default).
+where `[k]` is optional, indicating the maximum number of permissible edge disconnection faults when calculating fault-tolerance bottlenecks (zero by default).

 To start FBFI, the tester should provide an initial succesful execution path of the system: